Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 A tertiary entrance qualification is required to enter further training.
-Useful subjects include English, maths and science.
+Useful subjects include English, maths, science, health education and social studies.

 Additional requirements for specialist roles:

 To gain the international qualification of Board-Certified Behaviour Analyst from the Behaviour Analyst Certification Board, you need:

 - a postgraduate qualification in psychology – usually a Master’s degree – and a Postgraduate Diploma in Applied Behaviour Analysis, available from the Universities of Auckland and Waikato

 - to pass the relevant exam to become a board-certified behaviour analyst.

 - University of Auckland website -applied behaviour analysis